10:00 am - 4:00 pm 23/10/2019

 Central to the questions above is the wider question of how best to support students and graduates to start and grow sustainable businesses.
 How do we build confidence and resilience, how do we ensure wellbeing during the stressful start-up process and how do we equip young people with the resources they need to have the best possible opportunity to start and grow an independent business that will ultimately ‘fledge’ to grow-on space?

-Speakers and facilitators confirmed so far
+Speakers and facilitators

 - Justyna Turner, University of Salford

 - Carl Thomas and Nina Lanzon, London South Bank University